 \begin{rema} We compare Def.~\ref{sea85} with the colon translation given in Preliminaries.
-A crucial difference is that $K$ is actually substituted in definition of the translation of $\mu k.\,J$.
-This type of translations are found in the verification of strong normalizability \cite{vgu27}\cite{pug23}.
-In fact, the first attempt by Parigot for the call-by-name $\lambda\mu$-calculus already uses a translation where the continuation is actually substituted \cite{chq80} (unfortunately the proof has a flaw; see \cite{ukg60}).
+A crucial difference is that $K$ is actually substituted in the definition of the translation of $\mu k.\,J$.
+This type of translations is found in the verification of strong normalizability \cite{vgu27}\cite{pug23}.
+In fact, the first attempt by Parigot for the call-by-name $\lambda\mu$-calculus already used a translation where the continuation was actually substituted \cite{chq80} (unfortunately, the proof has a flaw; see \cite{ukg60}).
 If $k$ does not occur in $J$, the substituted $K$ vanishes.
-It is why we add prefix $\tilde K$.
+This is why we add the prefix $\tilde K$.
 That is, we record the history of the continuations $K$, that may be deleted.
-By a technical reason, the order of a value and a continuation is reversed in the translation of $V_1V_2$, and the garbage $\tilde K$ is added.
-The complication of definition of $(\lambda x.\,M)^*$ is nothing more than for proof to work out. \end{rema}
+For a technical reason, the order of a value and a continuation is reversed in the translation of $V_1V_2$, and the garbage $\tilde K$ is added.
+The complication of $(\lambda x.\,M)^*$ is nothing more than for proof to work out. \end{rema}